 Standards and quality assurance

-Sashed windows and doors are manufactured to high standards from top quality materials and components that comply with European manufacturing quality standards.
-Complying with both EU and UK legislation and quality standards, all our windows and doors are supplied with the required CE marking which includes our Declarations of Performance (DoP) for thermal performance.
+Sashed energy saving windows and doors are manufactured to high standards from top quality materials and components that comply with European manufacturing quality standards.
+Complying with both EU and UK legislation and quality standards, all our energy efficient windows and doors are supplied with the required CE marking which includes our Declarations of Performance (DoP) for thermal performance.
 Thermal performance for windows and doors are measured in ‘U-values’.

 Window thermal performance - what is a U-value?